Evangelina Rodríguez: Medical career

 She is the first doctor of the university institute of the Dominican Republic.
 As a young and medical physician of color, Rodríguez attempted to make a living in San Pedro de Macorís but founded it challenging to do so as an inexperienced female doctor.
-As a result of the lack of profits, Rodríguez moved to the region of Ramom Santana [4] which was home to the many who were part of the guerrilla resistant’s and oppose actively the American invasion of United States occupation of the Dominican Republic (1916–1924).
+As a result of the lack of profits, Rodríguez moved to the region of Ramom Santana which was home to the many who were part of the guerrilla resistant’s and oppose actively the American invasion of United States occupation of the Dominican Republic (1916–1924).
 There Rodríguez provided medical and teaching services for greater funds and experiences.
 In 1921, three years of providing free medical care in San Francisco and neighboring poor rural communities, Rodríguez left for Paris so she could continue her studies and practice medicine.
 In 1926, she returned to the Dominican Republic, with an advanced degree in obstetrics and public health care along with a degree in politics.
-In addition, there in Ramom Santana is where she has the first encounter with Dominican dictator Rafael Trujillo.Rodríguez considered dictator Rafael Trujillo a threat to the nation and refused to remain silent.
-As a result of her defiance to the Trujillo regime 1930s and 1940s the Dominican Feminist Action {Acción Feminista Dominicana (AFD)} alliance with the regime erased Rodríguez's contributions to Dominican history as well as, women’s health care in the island and other activists like herself from official Dominican feminist memories and history.
-As the Trujillo’s authoritarian regime rose to power beginning in 1935 Rodríguez fell victim to Trujillo’s brutality which led to the destruction of her medical practices as she was shunned by local politicians and her professional colleagues.
-In addition, In 1935 Dr. Rodríguez survive police brutality as she pursued relentlessly by the police, for failure to show proper gratitude to General Trujillo in an honorable mention she received for her essay, ‘Social Medicine and Protection of the Species.’
+In addition, there in Ramom Santana is where she has the first encounter with Dominican dictator Rafael Trujillo.
+Rodríguez considered dictator Rafael Trujillo a threat to the nation and refused to remain silent.
+As a result of her defiance to the Trujillo regime 1930s and 1940s the Acción Feminista Dominicana (AFD) (Dominican Feminist Action) alliance with the regime erased Rodríguez's contributions to Dominican history as well as women’s health care in the island and other activists like herself from official Dominican feminist memories and history.
+As the Trujillo’s authoritarian regime rose to power, Rodríguez fell victim to Trujillo’s brutality which led to the destruction of her medical practices as she was shunned by local politicians and her professional colleagues.
+In addition, In 1935 Dr. Rodríguez survived police brutality as she was pursued relentlessly by the police, for failure to show proper gratitude to General Trujillo in an honorable mention she received for her essay, Social Medicine and Protection of the Species.